DEFRA/epr-backend/docs/architecture/decisions/0004-data-extraction.md

 ### MVP

+As a way to alleviate our most immediate needs, we have decided to start with the endpoint that would give us the most visibility on what happens with our organisation applications.

 A new `GET /v1/apply/organisations` endpoint is added which provides retrieves a collection of `organisation` documents from our database.

 The endpoint is protected by basic authentication.
 Where to keep the authentication credentials is to be defined during the implementation phase.